pyscaffold/pyscaffold/docs/extensions.rst

         some_side_effect()
         return new_struct, new_opts

-The output of each action is used as the input of the subsequent action, and initially the structure argument is just an empty dict.
+The output of each action is used as the input of the subsequent action, forming a pipeline.
+Initially the structure argument is just an empty dict.
 Each action is uniquely identified by a string in the format ``<module name>:<function name>``, similarly to the convention used for a `setuptools entry point`_.
 For example, if an action is defined in the ``action`` function of the ``extras.py`` file that is part of the ``pyscaffoldext.contrib`` project, the **action identifier** is ``pyscaffoldext.contrib.extras:action``.